 From the twisted mind of Tony McMillen comes the hilarious rock and roll horror of An Augmented Fourth, a novel of the Lord of Low End.
 Look for An Augmented Fourth at better independent booksellers everywhere, and most online retailers.
-Signed copies are available direct from Word Horde.
+Copies with signed bookplates are available direct from Word Horde.

 A Novel of the Lord of Low End